On location at Alscot

 Shakespeare and Hathaway (BBC Birmingham) - November 2017

-The BBC returned to Alscot Park to film a forthcoming episode of the new TV drama, based in Stratford, Shakespeare and Hathaway.
+The BBC returned to Alscot Park to film the grand finale of Series One of the new TV drama, based in Stratford, Shakespeare and Hathaway.
 Jo Joyner and Mark Benton take on the two title roles for the daytime show which plays on Shakespearean themes.
 Benton plays private investigator Frank Hathaway, with Joyner playing his rookie sidekick Lu Shakespeare.
+Episode 10 "III Met By Moonlight" was aired on BBC One March 9th 2018

 Father Brown (BBC Birmingham) - July 2017